open-contracting/bi.open-contracting.org/powerbi/README.md

 - Create the **project database** (`DATABASE_NAME` setting, by default `cardinal`), owned by the **maintenance database user**, if it doesn't exist
 - Create the **project database user** (`DATABASE_USER` setting, by default `cardinal`), if it doesn't exist

+  It will prompt for the project database user's password.
+Enter the same password as the `DATABASE_PASSWORD` setting.

 This must be run:

 - by any operating system user,
-- from any directory containing the `Makefile` and `config.mk` files,
+- from any directory in which the user can read the `Makefile` and `config.mk` files,
 - to which the operating system user has read and execute permissions.

 The simplest option is to run this command as the `postgres` operating system user, which has the necessary privileges.